MLZG/LLMCrowd_Docs/source/developing/method_components/action.md

 In summary, the action pool functions as a flexible library of action templates, encompassing all potential actions a character can perform within the environment.
 During pipeline execution, when a specific action is required, instantiate steps such as selecting the action template, defining its structure, and setting the parameters should be carried out.

 ## Action Instance
-A complete **Action Instance** is defined as a specific high-level action along with its associated sub-structure and parameters.
-It is instantiated from the action templates stored within the **Action Pool**.
+A complete *Action Instance* is defined as a specific high-level action along with its associated sub-structure and parameters.
+It is instantiated from the action templates stored within the Action Pool.

 ### Structure
-The structure of an action instance is organized as an **ordered multi-way tree**, consisting of a high-level action and several mid-level actions as nodes.
+The structure of an action instance is organized as an *ordered multi-way tree*, consisting of a high-level action and several mid-level actions as nodes.
 The root node represents the high-level action, while the remaining nodes represent the mid-level actions.

 In this ordered multi-way tree, except for the root node, nodes at the same level represent actions that are executed sequentially.
 The parent-child relationship between two nodes (other than the root node) indicates that the actions represented by these nodes are executed concurrently.